 The Formal Dishes in Color in 170

-The Stephens's every day dishes for the first five season are from the Harker Pottery Co.
-The pattern is called "Springtime," and is part of Harker's popular Cameoware line of the 1950s and early 1960s.
+This pattern is called "Springtime," and is part of Harker's popular Cameo Ware line that was popular in the 1950s and early 1960s.
 The color is called Pink Cocoa Over Ivory, and is one of several Pink Cocoa Cameoware patterns.

 The Every Day Dishes